Supporting Strategic Change

 group of adults hands all centered around holding and supporting a small seedling

-First 5 Humboldt funds partnerships with local non-profits, family resource centers, schools and cities to offer playgroup experiences for families to connect with one another and connect with the supports they need, including parenting classes, COVID-response resources, music opportunities and community events.
-We work with St. Joseph/Providence Health to support the crucial work of Paso a Paso, connecting Latinx families with preventive information and programming.
+First 5 Humboldt funds partnerships with local non-profits, family resource centers, schools and cities to offer playgroup experiences for families to connect with one another and connect with the supports they need, including parenting classes, supportive resources, and community events.
 By working with the Humboldt County Library’s children’s programs, we ensure that children and families have rich opportunities to access reading and support through the library network.

 We know that the workforce that serves young children and their families is crucial to our community’s success.
-Through our partnership with the Humboldt County Office of Education, we fund infant-family and early childhood mental health workforce development opportunities.
-As part of the local Quality Counts Consortium, we support Early Childhood Education workforce development with workshops, training, coaching and coordination.
+Through our partnership with the Humboldt County Office of Education and Changing Tides Family Services, we provide early childhood workforce development opportunities.
+As part of the local Quality Counts Consortium, we provide workshops, training, coaching and coordination.

 Preschool teacher sitting outside on grass with children, notebooks and pencils